 The reasoning behind this principle is that it takes 20 to 30 minutes to realize how full you are.
 When you feel 80 percent full that is an indicator that you should stop eating so that you don’t overeat.
 Americans in particular, have a propensity to overeat, so using this skill would be one way to eat less and live healthier.

 Since January I have been exploring how food affects our bodies.
 I began by reading Joel Fuhrman’s book Eat to Live, and this led me to adopt a whole food, plant-based diet in January of 2015.
-Now?
-I continue to explore food issues focusing on other aspects of America’s food system.
+Since this time I have continued to explore food issues focusing on other aspects of America’s food system.

 Food sustainability has wide application.
 It can be a leap diving into the subject, but I truly believe this topic is of primary concern.
-I predict that these issues will be at the center of the most pressing conflicts of this generation.
+I predict that these issues will be at the center of the most pressing conflicts of our time.